 region because of the region's proximity to reliable international

 sources of supply; however, shortages in wholesale quantities of powder

 cocaine were reported by some law enforcement officers in the Miami-Dade County

 HIDTA region in early 2009.
 Cocaine prices also reflect the shortages;

 wholesale prices of cocaine increased in Miami from $15,250 to $17,500

 per kilogram in October through December 2008 to $17,000 to $32,000 per

 kilogram in January through March 2009.
 Nonetheless, some law enforcement

-agencies in the South Florida HIDTA region report that quantities of cocaine
+agencies in the Miami-Dade County HIDTA region report that quantities of cocaine

 are sufficient to meet local demand and to distribute to other markets.